-The statutory reserve is also known as an actuarial reserve can be defined as a portion of profits which any financial institution like insurer company or banks are legally required to hold and maintain in compliance with the applicable laws and regulations so as to meet future unmatured obligations and contingencies and are generally held in the form of either cash or high liquid marketable securities.
+The statutory reserve is also known as an actuarial reserve can be defined as a portion of profits that any financial institution like insurer company or a bank is legally required to hold and maintain in compliance with the applicable laws and regulations so as to meet future unmatured obligations and contingencies and are generally held in the form of either cash or high liquid marketable securities.

 Statutory reserves are the amount set aside from companies’ net profits, funds, and other assets in order to meet future liabilities.
 Insurance companies charge a premium from their customers in lieu of insurance coverprovided to them.
 They will receive a certain sum of money in any kind of uncertainty.
-The regulatory authorities does not want to take anydefault risk and therefore for smooth claim processing, it has mandated its. companies to maintain a statutory reserve out of their asset portion.
+The regulatory authorities do not want to take any default risk and therefore for smooth claim processing, it has mandated it. companies to maintain a statutory reserve out of their asset portion.
 These reserves said such companies to meet the claims even if the company is bearing a loss.
-Maintenance of stat. reserves is acknowledged as an efficiency tracker.
+Maintenance of stat. reserves are acknowledged as an efficiency tracker.
 Rates of SR may vary from country to country as fixed by its local regulatory authorities.

 Purpose of Statutory Reserve